Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: Background

 Some prior work, for example \citet{ouyang2025kernelbench} and \citet{loopvectorizer}, targets system-level performance programming, specifically CUDA and SIMD intrinsics.
-However, we are not aware of any works that address LLM code optimization for specialized hardware (i.e., not CPUs or GPUs). \citet{hong2024llmaidedcompilation} show that zero-shot code generation for such languages is highly unreliable.
+However, we are not aware of any works that address LLM code optimization for specialized hardware (i.e., not CPUs or GPUs), despite the growing need for effective code optimization methods. \citet{hong2024llmaidedcompilation} show that zero-shot code generation for such languages is highly unreliable.
 Nonetheless, \sys{} successfully optimizes accelerator code via a combination of novel techniques.